akamhy/videohash/README.md

 <div align="center">
 <img src="https://raw.githubusercontent.com/akamhy/videohash/main/assets/collage.jpeg"><br>
 </div>

-You can change the algorithm used to generate the hash of the college.
+You can change the algorithm used to generate the hash of the collage.
 The default algorithm is `average_hash`.

 ```python
 >>> hash = videohash.from_url("https://www.youtube.com/watch?v=PapBjpzRhnA", image_hash="crop_resistant_hash")